eldun/eldun.github.io/_drafts/morso.md

 ##### Storing UI Data for our Input Service
-As it turns out, we don't actually have to use viewmodels, because `InputServiceMethod`s generally [don't have to worry about configuration changes](https://developer.android.com/reference/android/inputmethodservice/InputMethodService#onConfigurationChanged(android.content.res.Configuration)) - which is the main reason to use viewmodels (other than the seperation of ui from state, of course).
+As it turns out, we don't actually have to use viewmodels, because `InputServiceMethod`s [don't have to worry about configuration changes](https://developer.android.com/reference/android/inputmethodservice/InputMethodService#onConfigurationChanged(android.content.res.Configuration)) - which is the main reason to use viewmodels (other than the seperation of ui from state, of course).
 As is often the case when traveling a bit off the beaten path, the [answers are not always *totally* crystal clear](https://github.com/android/architecture-components-samples/issues/137#issuecomment-327854042), though.
 Based on what I've read, it sounds like we can get away with a mere [plain class for state holding](https://developer.android.com/topic/architecture/ui-layer/stateholders#choose_between_a_viewmodel_and_plain_class_for_a_state_holder).
+Furthermore, we'll make our UI state a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) by using the [object keyword](https://stackoverflow.com/questions/51834996/singleton-class-in-kotlin).

 The following info is from [this codelab](https://developer.android.com/codelabs/basic-android-kotlin-training-viewmodel#4).
 Even though the codelab is about viewmodels, the same principles still apply to our plain state class.